 Yes.
-Your premium is the amount you pay for health insurance coverage for a specific period of time, usually paid monthly.
-If premium cost is one of your main concerns, you can make some choices that can help you find the best Short Term health insurance rates for your situation:
+You can make some choices that can help you find the best Short Term health insurance costs for your situation:

-No. Because Short Term insurance plans are not minimum essential coverage as defined by the ACA, you are not eligible for tax subsidies to help pay for them.
+No. Because temporary insurance plans are not minimum essential coverage as defined by the ACA, you are not eligible for tax subsidies to help pay for them.
 However, generally, Short Term health insurance plans cost less than ACA health plans.

 No problem.
-You can drop your coverage at any time without penalty and receive back premium paid after termination date.
+You can drop your coverage at any time without penalty.

-Yes.
-UnitedHealthcare offers one of the largest networks in the U.S. With access to nearly 1,000,000 physicians and other health care professionals, and approximately 6,000 hospitals and other medical facilities,4 chances are your current doctor is already a part of our nationwide network.
+Yes, most likely you can.
+UnitedHealthcare offers one of the largest networks in the U.S. With access to nearly 1.4 million physicians and other health care professionals, and approximately 6,500 hospitals and other medical facilities,2 chances are your current doctor is already a part of our nationwide network.

 Health care professionals in our network agree to provide you quality care at lower fees.

 Sometimes.
-Prescription coverage is available with some plans.
+Prescription coverage is available with some temporary insurance plans.
 Check specific plans for details.

 Not necessarily.
 Your deductible is what you have to pay of the expenses covered by your insurance plan before the insurance will pay anything.
-Short Term Medical plans5 underwritten by Golden Rule Insurance Company allow you to choose your deductible level from options starting at $1,000.
+Short Term Medical insurance plans underwritten by Golden Rule Insurance Company allow you to choose your deductible level from options starting at $1,000, depending on plan.

 No. Some health plans make you select a primary care provider or primary care physician (PCP) to be the main health care professional who takes care of you.
-With Short Term Medical plans,5 you can go to any qualified health care provider you choose at any time.
+With Short Term Medical insurance plans,4 you can go to any qualified health care provider you choose at any time.

-No. A referral is a type of pre-approval some health plans require where your primary care provider (PCP) must refer you to another doctor or for a specific service for that visit or service to be covered by the plan.
-With Short Term Medical plans,5 you can go directly to any specialist of your choice without needing a referral.
+No. A referral is a type of preapproval some health plans require where your primary care provider (PCP) must refer you to another doctor or for a specific service for that visit or service to be covered by the plan.
+With Short Term Medical insurance plans,4 you can go directly to any specialist of your choice without needing a referral.